Haroldyeah/safespeakk/README.md

 ## Usage Guide

 ### For Students
-1. Register or log in with student credentials
+1. Register by selecting your school and uploading student ID photo
-2. Select your school from the dropdown
+2. Log in with your credentials
-3. Submit capstone reports with required information
+3. Submit capstone reports with required information and files
-4. Track report status and view feedback
+4. Track report status and view feedback from schools
-5. Download approved reports
+5. Download approved reports and certificates

 ### For Schools
 1. Log in with school credentials
 2. View reports submitted by your students
+3. Access detailed analytics about student submissions
-3. Add comments and provide feedback
+4. Add comments and provide feedback on reports
-4. Change report status as needed
+5. Change report status and assign grades
-5. Export reports for records
+6. Print and download analytics reports for records

 ### For Administrators
 1. Log in with admin credentials